Forme fruste: History

-The sense of the term in medicine has slightly evolved to mean a "not fully developed form of an illness", rather than simply an obscure form.
+The term in medicine has evolved to mean a "not fully developed form of an illness", rather than simply an obscure form.
 Sigmund Freud (1856–1939) often used the term forme fruste in connection with incomplete or obscured cases of neuroses and psychoses and thus the literature of psychoanalysis is replete with it.
 (An equivalent term in German is minimalvariante, but Freud used the French version.)